cch71/T27Website/content/policy/joining.md

   - BSA Registration fee
   - Troop 27 segments, awards, and advancements

-- Subscription to Boy’s Life Magazine (additional and optional)
+- Subscription to Boy's Life Magazine (additional and optional)

 7. Pay registration fee for each adult: contact the Treasurer for amount